 Another consideration is that solar panels aren’t weatherproof.
 If a tree branch hits a solar panel, it is destroyed.
 Solar panels are vulnerable to Mother Nature and may require ongoing maintenance.

 Both Are “Green,” Just Different

 When it comes to being green, though, solar panels and geothermal energy both are.
 Solar energy is abundant and renewable, and it’s available wherever the sun is shining.
 There are no moving parts or noises associated with its use, plus it’s versatile.
-You can use solar energy to heat your home and power your electronics.
+You can use solar energy to heat your home and power your electronics and air conditioning.
 Solar energy can be used to distill water to make it safe for drinking, even to power satellites in outer space.
 The technology is improving and expanding.

 Geothermal energy is also eco-friendly and renewable.
 There is no combustion of fuel, and the systems emit almost zero greenhouse gasses.
 Geothermal pumps use electricity, but not as much as traditional heating units.
 They are also ranked among the most efficient of the heating and cooling systems.
 Geothermal energy can be used to power a single-family home or used in industrial applications.